yjdeleon/yjdeleon.github.io/_posts/2017-08-17-cleansing.markdown

 <p>I've been getting acne like I've never had before recently.
 Whether it was hormonal, stress induced or because I wasn't eating properly, I had to see what I could do to keep these spots at bay. </p>

 <p>One of the first things I noticed was that even after I double cleansed (oil and foam) I would pat my face down with a clean towel and there would still be very small traces of makeup.
 I would grab a cotton pad and a toner to see if I could get the rest of it off but something had to give.
-No way I am using two cleansers and not getting everything off.
+No way I'm using two cleansers and not getting everything off.
 I'm already breaking out and I'm sure this is not making it any better.
 What am I doing wrong? </p>

 <p>This summer, I purchased two things that really stepped up my cleansing game in a major way. </p>